-Why do I take hormone tablets?
+• Why do I take hormone tablets?

-If your breast cancer was sensitive to the hormones oestrogen and/or progesterone, you will have probably started a course of anti-hormonal treatment.
-Taking anti-hormone therapy, for a hormone-sensitive breast cancer, will significantly reduce the risk of your cancer returning, in addition to the other treatments you have already had.
+If your breast cancer was sensitive to the hormones oestrogen and / or progesterone, you will have probably started a course of anti-hormonal treatment.
+Taking anti-hormone therapy for a hormone-sensitive breast cancer, will significantly reduce the risk of your cancer returning, in addition to the other treatments you have already had.
 These are usually taken for five to 10 years.
-Towards the end of your OAFU, your Breast Care Team will discuss the risks and benefits of continuing your tablets or changing to a different one.
+At your follow-up appointment, your Breast Care team will discuss the risks and benefits of continuing your tablets or changing to a different one.
 You and your GP will be told if you are to continue any anti-hormone therapy and for how long.

 You do not have to pay for hormone tablets as you are entitled to free prescriptions.
-If you do not already have a medical exemption certificate, ask your GP or speak to your Breast Care Team.
+If you do not already have a medical exemption certificate, ask your GP or speak to your Breast Care team.
+For more information, see the leaflet Free prescriptions for patients with cancer diagnosis. (/free-prescriptions-for-patients-with-cancer-diagnosis)